 Something critical for energy businesses, especially in the wake of the oil crash, is value differentiation.
 There is a great deal of pressure on the companies we work with to differentiate the value of the products and services they provide by either elevating quality or reducing costs.
 Yet too often, the conversations we hear on this important topic are theoretical or abstract.
 Weathering the deepest downturn in decades will require a practical, no-nonsense approach to value generation that offers a competitive edge.

 The simplest definition of the word value is relative worth or importance; differentiation is about contrast, or how something is distinct from something else.
 When businesses look at value differentiation, they tend to look at it in a couple of distinct ways.
 One way is to differentiate the value of their product or service in terms of quality, consistency, volume, speed to market, etc. Another is to look at purely financial metrics – leading or lagging indicators like return on total or invested capital, or profitability indicators like EBIT.
 Many companies use a variety of metrics to manage the strategic, operational, and financial risks.
-However, all of these beg the question: How is value actually being generated?

 The problem with focusing on differentiating the product itself – in this case, oil and gas – or focusing on measuring or monitoring value, is that it does not leave business leaders with a way to generate value in a sustainable way.
 That’s because these methods focus on the answer, and while we’re addicted to answers, value creation lives in the questions.